 This DIY Evergreen Candle Will Make Your Holidays Even Brighter

 These gorgeous Christmas candles are ready in under 15 minutes and require just three inexpensive materials!
-Create several use them to decorate your Christmas dinner table or give them as handmade holiday gifts.
+Create several and use them to decorate your Christmas dinner table or give them as handmade holiday gifts.
 They're an inexpensive and thoughtful present for anyone who likes to decorate with candles.
-We used snipped Arborvitae pieces to create our candles—you'll often find Arborvitae growing as privacy fences or shaped into garden art.
+We used snipped Arborvitae pieces to create our candle holders—you'll often find Arborvitae growing as privacy fences or shaped into garden art.
 You can also use faux greenery to create a lasting decoration.
 Get crafting and celebrate the season with this easy holiday candle project—it will be done faster than Santa's sleigh!

 How to Make an Evergreen Candle